howerj/lfsr/readme.md

 * Email: <mailto:howe.r.j.89@gmail.com>
 * Repo: <https://github.com/howerj/lfsr>

-**This project is working, but is still a work in progress**.

-A virtual machine that uses a Linear Feedback Shift Register (LFSR) instead of a normal program counter.
+This project contains a virtual machine (VM) and a program image containing an implementation of the programming language Forth for this VM that uses a Linear Feedback Shift Register (LFSR) instead of a normal program counter.
 The reason for doing this (historically) is that a normal program counter requires an adder which use more gates than a LFSR.
 The problem with using an LFSR as a counter is that the program is scrambled.

 From a software point of view a LFSR (both the VM and the tool-chain) appear more complex, only in hardware are LFSR simpler.

 Using a LFSR is quite a good choice when gates are at a premium and the counter value does not have to be visible to a user of it (such as a delay counter, or a counter for a stack).

 Note that because of the pedigree of this Forth (which assumes you are talking to it over a UART) that it repeats every character typed into it, it is also does not halt on EOF (as EOF/-1 is used to indicate that there is no character currently available in the hardware).
 This could be changed if needed.

+# Usage

+Type `make run` (requires `make` and a C compiler), an examples session:

+	2 2 + . cr
+	: ahoy cr ."
+HELLO, WORLD" ;
+	ahoy
+	bye

+Type `gforth lfsr.fth` to rebuild `lfsr.hex`, a pre-built hex file containing an implementation of Forth is already provided.

-# To Do / Notes
+# To Do

 * [x] Get basic implementation working
 * [x] Port a Forth implementation to the machine.
-* [ ] Optimize machine (remove Add instruction, indirect bit)
+* [x] Optimize machine (remove Add instruction, put in indirect bit)
 * [ ] Port to an FPGA, make a bit-serial version?
 * [ ] Implement in 7400 series logic?